 “L’essentiel est invisible pour les yeux.”
 (What is essential is invisible to the eyes – from Antoine De Saint-Exupery’s The Little Prince)

-These are the words on a plaque hanging in the office of my new hero.
+These are the words on a plaque that hung in the office of my new hero.
 Who might that be you may wonder?
 Kierkegard?
 Billy Graham?
 Bono?

 Would you be surprised if I told you it was…Mister Rogers?

 During a run of dates in TX in 2009, I was talking with keyboardist Neil Tankersly about what we were reading when he recommended a book to me about children’s television icon Mister Rogers.
 My interest level in this kind of book was at about negative 137, but I pretended to be interested enough to be polite, but not enough to encourage him to tell me any more more about it.
 Whether my passive cues went unrecognized or ignored, I’m not sure, but Neil kept on telling me about how life-changing this book was and then went so far as to begin looking up YouTube videos of Mister Rogers for me to watch.

 I felt that brand of social anxiety that comes on you when you’re getting pulled into a conversational vortex about something you couldn’t care less about.
 His enthusiasm made me seriously doubt not only my new friend’s taste in books, but also question his masculinity.
 I mean, what kind of man gets that excited about Mister Rogers of all people?

 I remember dying a little bit inside at the prospect of having to sit there and watch what I imagined would be lame video clips of a man I had pre-judged as a bland, out of step, sweet but weak cardigan-wearing milquetoast with little to interest or offer a cultured and savvy sophisticate like myself.
 But then the video started playing.